percona/pmm/docs/configure-pmm/percona_platform/integrate_with_percona_platform.md

 Contact your account administrator or create a new organization for your Percona Account if this is the case.

-### Set the public address of your PMM server
+### Set the public address of your PMM Server
-PMM automatically detects and populates the public address of the PMM server when this is not set up.
+PMM automatically detects and populates the public address of the PMM Server when this is not set up.
 If you need to set it differently, go to **Settings > Advanced Settings** and edit the **Public Address** field.